 Shift to alternative products

 As traditional cigarette consumption declines, heated tobacco products like IQOS and e-vapour products are gaining popularity.
-These alternatives, available in Tabaccherie and specialized shops, are often 10-15% cheaper than the EU average.
-For example, a pack of HEETS for IQOS costs approximately €5.50 in 2025.
-This shift reflects changing consumer preferences and stricter regulations on combustible tobacco.
+These alternatives, available in Tabaccherie and specialized shops, remain cheaper than many EU averages despite minor tax adjustments.
+This shift reflects changing consumer preferences and ongoing regulations on combustible tobacco.

 Planning for smokers in Italy

 For smokers visiting or residing in Italy, understanding cigarette prices and regulations is key to a smooth experience.
 Budgeting around €6 per pack for most brands, exploring duty-free opportunities, and adhering to smoking bans can enhance your trip or daily life.
-While prices remain lower than in countries like Ireland (€15.40 per pack) or France (€12.50 per pack), the upward trend suggests smokers should plan for gradual increases.
+While prices remain lower than in countries like Ireland (€15+) or France (€12+), the upward trend suggests planning for further increases.
 By staying informed and prepared, you can navigate Italy’s tobacco landscape with confidence.